Lender's Mortgage Overlays in a Nutshell

 - Member must pay $10 yearly for a debit card

-- Checking account does not pay any interest
+- The checking account does not pay any interest

 - Only 10 written checks per month are allowed.
 More than 10 will incur a fee

 Compare that checking account to a checking account offered by a large, national bank on the other side of town.
 Their account allows the following:

 - unlimited checks per month

 - account pays 2% interest on balances averaging at least $500 for the month